 How Much Protein Should You Take To Lower Cholesterol?

-For very active people that exercise daily, I would generally say that 20 to 30 grams of protein powder is a good starting point [5].
+For very active people who exercise daily, 20 to 30 grams of protein powder is a good starting point [7].

 But it's also a good idea to double that amount if you're in a cutting phase.